 PhD in Person-centred Health Care

 Applicants must have an excellent command of written and spoken English.
 Norwegian or another Scandinavian language will be an advantage.
-Applicants must have achieved grade B or above to qualify for the programme.
+Applicants must have achieved average grade B or above to qualify for the programme.
 Please find more information in the specific job advertisement when PhD-positions are available

 Applicants must hold a Master of Science degree relevant to our research projects.

 Person-centred healthcare research is research taking the needs and values of the individual person as point of departure, it be on individual, interdisciplinary or organizational and systems level.

 Person-centred values and principles – like respect, autonomy, participation, justice, dignity, trust and patient safety and rights – are central to healthcare practice and policy.
 However, the fundamental principles of person-centeredness are constantly under pressure, due to a series of factors, like demography, organizational changes, implementation of ICT and a constant drive to improve efficiency and cost-effectiveness in the healthcare services.
 In this perspective, the aim of the PhD-program is to qualify for top-level research on different aspects of what the realization of person-centred principles and values in healthcare presupposes and implies.

 The primary target group of the PhD programme is candidates with projects on different levels concerning persons with long-term health needs and/or complex health conditions, like elders, persons with mental health or substance abuse problems, and younger persons with long-term conditions like dementia, visual impairment, stroke, chronic pain or diabetes.